stasquatch/stasquatch/README.md

 I have a very dry sense of humor, that I try to temper until folks get to know me better, especially in Slack.

-I can be a firecracker when it comes to executing new ideas and benefit from having someone keeping me grounded in a sustainable pace.
+I can be a firecracker when it comes to executing new ideas and benefit from having someone to keep me grounded in a sustainable pace.